suak7/esr_signal_classifier/README.md

 python3 visualize.py
 ```

-* Tip: If you want to increase complexity/randomization in the signals, increase the noise, increase dataset variability, add validation split, or use dropout.
+* Tip: If you want to increase complexity in the signals, increase noise, increase dataset variability, add validation split, or use dropout.